villadaniel750/distributor/README.md

 # 📦 Soroban Smart Contract: Distributor

-This Soroban contract distributes tokens from a sender to multiple recipients using `transfer_from`.
-The sender must explicitly authorize the call with `require_auth()` and must have previously approved the contract to use their tokens.
+This Soroban contract distributes tokens from a sender to multiple recipients efficiently.
+It uses `token.transfer` directly, meaning the sender authorizes the transaction via `require_auth()`, without needing a prior `approve` step.

 ---

 ## ✨ Function

-### `distribute(env, xlm_sac, sender, recipients)`
+### `distribute(env, token_address, sender, recipients)`

 Distributes tokens from `sender` to each `recipient` with the given amount.

-- `xlm_sac`: Contract address of the token (e.g., tokenized XLM).
+- `token_address`: Address of the token contract (e.g., Native XLM SAC, USDC, etc.).
-- `sender`: The address that must authorize the invocation and have approved token use.
+- `sender`: The address that must authorize the invocation.
 - `recipients`: A vector of `(recipient_address, amount)` tuples.

 ---